 You’re in the shower, the soap and hot water running down over you and you’re thinking about your day in the kitchen.
 What are the numbers in the front of the house, what last minute prep needs to be done, who’s showing up to work and any specials for the future.
 Suddenly, you slip just a little, but enough to whack your elbow or knee on the shower wall and ouch!
 Did you either fracture your bone or give yourself a bone bruise?
 What is the difference and what do you do now?

-Trauma to the bone is very painful.
+Whether it’s a bone fracture or bruise, trauma to the bone is very painful.
 Bone is a type of dense connective tissue that can be injured and generate a lot of pain.
 Injury can occur from forceful impact during daily activities, sports, accidents, or even repetitive compressive forces.
 This hard tissue’s function is to support the neuromuscular system (nerves and muscles), protect the organs, and in combination with the skeletal soft tissues (muscles, tendons, and ligaments) produce movement.

 The hard, outer layer is called the compact or cortical bone.
 It is dense and gives bone its smooth, white and solid appearance.
 The periosteum, is the thin covering around bone which generates pain through nociceptors (pain receptors).
 The inside of the bone is the trabecular or spongy bone tissue which houses blood vessels and marrow (a delicacy for some).
 It is very porous, contains a matrix of rod and plate-like elements (trabeculae), and in here blood surrounds the spongy tissue.